23W-GBAC/Oscarkyamuwendo/post 3.md

 ### STEP 1 ( How l created a public key)

-To create a public key using the terminal, you can use the ssh-keygen command.
+To create a public key using the terminal, you can use the ssh-key gen command.
 Here are the steps:

 **Open your terminal.**